cslr/dinrhiw2/trunk/tools/README.txt

 to the neural network code.

 This means that mean error of the training process is often usable to predict learning results.
-Values below 0.01-0.03 mean that neural network errors are close to minimum and results are usable and mean error rates higher than it mean that the neural network do NOT converge (dataset 3) and it cannot be used to predict future outcomes.
+Values below 0.01 mean that neural network errors are close to minimum and results are usable and mean error rates higher than it mean that the neural network do NOT converge (dataset 3) and it cannot be used to predict future outcomes.

-The "best" gradient descent code in nntool is "parallelgrad" which starts multistart parallel gradient descent with NUMCORES threads where NUMCORES is number of cores or hyperthreading units in CPU.
+The "best" gradient descent code in nntool is "lbfgs" which starts multistart parallel L-BFGS searches with NUMCORES threads where NUMCORES is number of cores or hyperthreading units in CPU.

-It will use time limits and keeps doing gradient descent from random starting points in parallel as long as there is enough time left.
+It keeps doing Limited memory BFGS optimization with early stopping again and again from semirandomly chosen starting points until timeout or number of iterations has been reached.

 DATA
 ----